Analysis by DMA (Dynamic Mechanical Analysis) in the laboratory

 5200 m² laboratory + 99% of services are provided in-house

-Optimise the performance and durability of your materials with our expertise in dynamic mechanical analysis (DMA).
+Dynamic mechanical analysis (DMA) is a laboratory analysis that measures the viscoelastic behaviour of a material as a function of temperature, frequency and applied stress.
 Identify and solve problems of fatigue, deformation and stability under dynamic stress.
-Rely on our expert laboratory for precise diagnostics and solutions tailored to your industrial challenges.
+Rely on our expert thermal analysis laboratory for accurate diagnostics and solutions tailored to your industrial challenges.

 As a manufacturer, would you like to carry out a DMA analysis of your materials?